 Our future success depends on our ability to recruit, develop, retain and motivate key personnel.
-We have had changes in our management and executive leadership team, including hiring a new chief executive officer, which could lead to disruption of our business or distraction of our employees as we adapt to such management changes.
+We have had changes in our management and executive leadership team, including appointing a new chief executive officer, which could lead to disruption of our business or distraction of our employees as we adapt to such management changes.
+In addition, we have implemented two reductions in force which could result in unintended attrition for senior management and key personnel.
 The loss of members of our senior management, research and development, science and engineering, manufacturing and sales and marketing teams could result in delays in product development and harm our business.

 We do not maintain fixed-term employment contracts or key man life insurance with any of our employees.
 Competition for qualified personnel is intense.
-The life sciences industry as a whole has been challenged by shortages of qualified technical personnel, especially those with experience in infectious disease and/or in vitro diagnostics, resulting in increased competition for new hires and increased employee turnover.
+The life sciences industry has been challenged by shortages of qualified technical personnel, especially those with experience in infectious disease and/or in vitro diagnostics, resulting in increased competition for new hires and increased employee turnover.
 Our growth depends, in particular, on attracting, retaining and motivating highly skilled sales personnel with the necessary clinical background and ability to understand our systems at a scientific and technical level.
 Because of the complex and technical nature of our products and the dynamic market in which we compete, any failure to attract, develop, retain and motivate qualified personnel could materially harm our operating results and growth prospects.